p30arena/epub_quote_extractor/memory-bank/systemPatterns.md

 *   **Data Transfer Objects (DTOs):** Pydantic models (`QuoteLLM`) serve as DTOs for structured data transfer between the LLM and the main application logic, and for validation.
 *   **Configuration Management:** Environment variables (`.env`) are used for sensitive configurations like API keys and database credentials.
 *   **Retry Mechanism:** Implemented in `llm_handler.py` for robust LLM API calls.
+*   **Chunking with Overlap:** Implemented in `epub_parser.py` to provide better context to the LLM and prevent missed quotes at chunk boundaries.
+*   **Upsert/Conflict Handling:** `ON CONFLICT DO NOTHING` strategy implemented in `database.py` for PostgreSQL to gracefully handle attempts to insert duplicate quotes.

 ## Component Relationships